Census enumerators’ returns

 These were produced every 10 years and are available to view between 1841 and 1911.
 More recent ones are not available yet.
 This is a legal requirement to protect personal privacy.
 They list by name everyone resident in households on census night, usually a Sunday night in March or April.

-The Local Studies library in the Derbyshire Record Office has complete returns for the county on microfilm while Chesterfield has them for northern Derbyshire, excluding the Glossop area.
+The local studies library in the Derbyshire Record Office has complete returns for the county on microfilm while Chesterfield has them for northern Derbyshire, excluding the Glossop area.
 Other libraries have a more limited area around their home town.
-See below for a list of the towns and larger villages held at each library.

 Early electoral registers only included wealthier people.
 It was not until 1928 that every adult had the right to vote.
 Nevertheless they can be of great help in researching individuals or families.
-The Local Studies library in the Derbyshire Record Office has some from the 1830s-40s for the county, but the main county set is in our record office.
+The local studies library in the Derbyshire Record Office has some from the 1830s to 1840s for the county, but the main county set is in our record office.
 Some libraries, notably Chesterfield, have substantial collections of local registers.

 Statistics for local history